How Selma Blair's Multiple Sclerosis Diagnosis Helped Her Find Humility and Joy

 Blair told the magazine that she was "uncomfortable" and "worried" that she wouldn't get hired after telling people about her MS. But it ultimately caused her to "reconnect with so many people who thought I would drop dead soon," including Marc Jacobs Kris Jenner and Amy Schumer.

-Blair's doctor and the chief research scientist at the Tisch MS Research Center, Saud Sadiq, praised her decision to come forward and be open about her health.
+Blair's doctor and the chief research scientist at New York's Tisch MS Research Center, Saud Sadiq, praised her decision to come forward and be open about her health.
 Dr. Sadiq said he was "very optimistic" about her new treatment and that he believes she will "be a different person in a year."

 "Her decision to speak out also brings awareness and increases research funding for the disease when people can see somebody affected in the way that she is," he told Vanity Fair.